-Corynne Elliott aka Speech Debelle, winner of the Mercury Prize (2009), just released her second, musically thoroughly exciting album.
+Corynne Elliott aka Speech Debelle, just released her second, musically thoroughly exciting album.
 Freedom of Speech is full of intelligent wordplay-flows.
 Besides personal lyrics she doesn't hesitate to comment the global oil crisis or the protest movements of the London youth in summer 2011.
-In the interview with norient the London rapper has somehow less appetite for political counsciousness.
-But the hype around the English-Jamaican rapper reflects, that European feuilletons are longing for political and self-confident female hip hop.
+Are we longing for political and self-confident female hip hop?

 [Theresa Beyer]: Speech Debelle, in «Blaze up a fire» you describe the revolutional energy of 2011.
 How much of that do you see in the world of 2012?

 [Speech Debelle]: Things seem to calm down and the protests have become part of our history.
 But only in some countries… I mean Switzerland doesn’t really riot.
 But it don’t gone stop, everything is going in cycles and maybe now we are entering a calm cycle.

 [TB]: But imagine the worst case of calm: we would all be egoists who don’t care about what’s going on in the world.
 How would you try to wake us up with your music?

 [SD]: I don’t know if I need to do that, I shouldn’t be an example and tell people how they have to live their lives.
 It should be everybody’s own choice.
 I always try to explain when we go performing, that when I say «Blaze Up a Fire», it’s not supposed to be about setting buildings on fire.
 I always talk about the fire within us, the spirit, that can be sometimes destructive and stagnant.

 [TB]: Is hip hop made for expressing this kind of feeling?

 [TB]: Do you automatically feel connected – for example – to the hip hop-voices in the Arab world?